led5150/MetroSimHelper/README.md

-# genRandCommandFile
+# metroSimHelper
 /*****************************************************************************
-* MetroSim Helper!
+* MetroSim Helper
 * Comp 15
-* README for genRandCommandFile.cpp
+* README for metroSimHelper.cpp
-*

 * A fun program that allows you to create test command files for use with your MetroSim implementation

 *****************************************************************************/

 Compile/run:

-     - Compile using:
+Compile using the provided Makefile by simply typing:

+    make

+Or use a custom compilation command:

-clang++ -Wall -Wextra -std=c++11 -o genRandCommandFile genRandCommandFile.cpp
+    clang++ -Wall -Wextra -std=c++11 -o metroSimHelper metroSimHelper.cpp

-Or use any excecutable name you like!
-I realize genRandCommandFile is long and annoying to type!
+Choose any excecutable name you like!
+I realize metroSimHelper is long and annoying to type!
 Make it your own.

 run executable with:

-    ./genRandCommandFile fileToBeCreated numberOfPassengersToBeCreated
+    ./metroSimHelper fileToBeCreated numberOfPassengersToBeCreated

 for example:

-    ./genRandCommandFile rand_command1.txt 100
+    ./metroSimHelper rand_command1.txt 100

 will create a file called rand_command.txt with 100 random passengers commands in it.